-The Chromebook is essentially a converted PC running a Linux-based operating system.
+While many use operating systems from Apple to Windows on their laptops, there are still a good number of people who opt to run the Linux operating system on their computers.
+Chromebooks are popular among those who want a computing device for basic tasks without breaking the bank.
 Many Linux enthusiasts love them as they get to sample the power of Linux at a more affordable price.
 And for those wanting to dip their toes in Linux land, a Chromebook is a good start.

-If you’re in the market for a Chromebook for Linux, we’ve done the hard work for you.
+You will find countless options on the market, but you have to ensure that the device you choose has ample processing power and battery life to run Linux.
+You should also check if the Chromebook you have your eyes on has the right size and weight, perfect for your daily schedule.
+If you’re in the market for the best Chromebook for Linux, we’ve done the hard work for you.
 Check out some of the best Chromebooks with Linux application support on the market right now.

 So, without further ado, let’s shop for the best Chromebooks for Linux users.

 The Google PixelBook is the daddy of all Chromebooks.
 It sets a precedent for what to expect from a Chrome OS device.
-Its advanced features consist of the powerful 7th generation Intel Core processor, eight gigabytes of DDR4 RAM, and 126 gigabytes of solid-state storage.
+Its advanced features consist of the powerful 7th generation Intel Core i5 processor, 8GB of DDR4 RAM, and 128GB of solid-state storage.
 Perfect specs to support Linux variants, including Kali.
 Other notable features include the Intel HD Graphics 615, which projects a vivid display on the 12.3-inch screen with 2400 x 1600 resolution.
 The 11ac Wi-Fi and Bluetooth 4.2 will connect you to other devices wherever you go.
 The PixelBook is a slim, lightweight design with 360-degree hinges that rotate into a tablet, laptop, tent, and entertainment mode.
 It offers enhanced stylus support and comes with a Google Assistant Smartpen for handwriting, drawing, and natural design.
-It charges quickly and can support two hours’ battery life after a 15-minute charge, or up to 10 hours use once fully charged.
+It charges quickly and can support two hours’ battery life after a 15-minute charge or up to 10 hours of use once fully charged.

 So what’s changed?
 Let’s take a quick look at the differences:

-PixelBook Go is obtainable in three configurations- m3, i5, and i7.
+Pixelbook Go is obtainable in three configurations- m3, i5, and i7.
 With maximum memory and RAM up to 268 gigabytes and 16 gigabytes, respectively.
 These configurations make them the best Chromebooks for Linux.
 Regardless of the set-up you choose, it’ll have a 13.3 full HD display with wide-viewing angles and vivid color for maximum immersion.
-It has an extra responsive, precise touchpad, an almost noiseless backlit keyboard – no matter how strongly you type – called a “Hush Keyboard.”
-Overall, the PixelBook Go aims to be noiseless since it is fan-less.
+It has an extra responsive, precise touchpad and an almost noiseless backlit keyboard – no matter how strongly you type – called a “Hush Keyboard.”
+Overall, the PixelBook Go aims to be noiseless since it is fanless.
 The fast-charging tech offers up to 12 hours of battery life.

 Now we have the HP version of the 2-in-1 Chromebook.
 The HP Chromebook X360 is another 360-degree rotator loaded with software and security features.
-It possesses great processing power for multi-tasking and, to some extent, running demanding apps.
+It possesses excellent processing power for multi-tasking and, to some extent, running demanding apps.
 It has a 14- inch HD display encased in narrow bezels for widescreen screening in a smaller frame.
-Perfect for viewing clarity with content in-tact.
-Built-in are B&O tuned stereo speakers for an enhanced quality audio experience.
+Perfect for viewing clarity with content intact.
+Built-in are B&O-tuned stereo speakers for an enhanced quality audio experience.
 The components inside include an Intel Celeron Dual-Core processor, 4 gigabytes of SDRAM – upgradeable with one accessible memory slot, and 32 gigabytes of eMMC storage.
 It clocks at a 1.1 gigahertz base frequency with 2.6 gigahertz burst frequency.
 It has a smooth metal keyboard deck for effortless typing and tracking; it also includes USI universal stylus support.
 For even more convenience, the Google Assistant is designed for hands-free commanding.
-Its bodywork is made from sophisticated aluminum with a ceramic finish that looks great.
+Its bodywork is made from sophisticated aluminum with a great ceramic finish.
 And to create a quiet experience, it is fan-less.
 The battery, on average, can last up to 12.5 hours.